');

 About Eureka, CA

-Eureka is a mid-sized city in California with a population of 26,302 residents.
-The median household income is $60,253 per year, which is near the national average.
-The median age in Eureka is 38.9 years.
+Eureka is a mid-sized city located in California with a population of 26,302 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,253 per year, which is 20% below the national median of $75,149.
+The median age of 38.9 years is close to the US median age of 38.9 years.

 Cost of Living in Eureka, CA